-Students enrolled in the Ph.D. program should take the Ph.D.
-Comprehensive Examination within one to two years after passing the Qualifying Examination.
+Students enrolled in the Ph.D. program usually take the Ph.D.
+Comprehensive Examination within one to two years after passing the Qualifying Examination; however, it may be taken the semester after passing the Qualifying Examination.
 The Comprehensive Examination is generally administered after the student has completed his/her coursework and has decided on a dissertation topic.
 The student is responsible for initiating the appointment of a Comprehensive Examination Committee and arranging a date for the examination.
-The student's advisor, with the concurrence of the department chair, recommends the committee membership for approval to the Office of Student Affairs.
+The student then informs Ms. Noel Harrie, the student liaison in the Department of Human Genetics, and she will check the graduate status of the committee members and arrange a room.
+The committee must be approved by the Office of Student Affairs; this approval will be requested in a letter (or email) prepared by the Department of Human Genetics student services staff.
 The function of this committee is to administer the examination.
-The Comprehensive Examination committee is typically chaired by the student's research advisor, and goes on to become the student's Dissertation Committee.
+The Comprehensive Examination committee is typically chaired by the student's research advisor, and the committee members usually become the student's Dissertation Committee.
 Note that the committee chair need not have a primary appointment in the Department of Human Genetics.